 with lower viscosities and flash points, and heavy carbon deposits (FIGURE 2b).

 Another concern with thermal cracking is the formation of coke-like residue in the system (as shown in Figure 2).
-This occurs when thermal cracking forms high boilers, which are high-carbon, low-hydrogen molecules that can polymerize or agglomerate.
-As these coke-like molecules grow in size and accumulate, it can deposit in the system to obstruct lines and elbows.
-An abrasive and carbonaceous-type residue can damage pump seals.
-In systems with electrical heat, the residues will coat the electrical elements; in a furnace, they will form layers inside the heater coil.
+This occurs when thermal cracking forms high boilers, which are high-carbon, low-hydrogen molecules..
+As these abrasive, coke-like molecules keep on forming and accumulate, they contribute to fouling of surfaces in the heat source, obstructing lines and elbows, and damaging pump seals.
+In systems with electrical heat, the residue will coat the electrical elements and grow thicker over time; in a furnace, they will form layers inside the heater coil.
 In both cases, this will act as an insulator.

 The residue becomes a problem when the heater, set to a certain temperature, must then produce more thermal energy to pass through not only the pipe wall, but also the carbonaceous layer to get to the fluid.
-The additional heat raises the Tfilm of the system, causing the gap between Tfilm and bulk to widen.
-This creates a cycle of thermal degradation (see Figure 3), where excessive heat causes thermal cracking of the heat transfer fluid, which causes formation of high boilers and build-up of residues on heating surfaces, which in turn forces the heater to produce more energy to maintain the fluid’s Tbulk.
+The additional heat raises the Tfilm of the system, causing the gap between Tfilm and Tbulk to widen.
+This creates a cycle of thermal degradation (see Figure 3) –excessive heat causes thermal cracking of the heat transfer fluid, which causes the formation of high boilers and build-up of residue on heating surfaces, forcing the heater to produce more energy to maintain the fluid’s Tbulk.

 Figure 3: Thermal cracking of the heat transfer fluid that occurs at the heat source can create high boilers – long molecules that agglomerate and bake on the hot surface of the heat source or pipe wall.
 Over time, the carbonaceous residue forms a layer on the heat source that acts as an insulator.
 The heater must then produce more energy to raise the temperature of the fluid to the set point temperature, which in turn causes more thermal cracking.
 Thus, a cycle of thermal degradation occurs.

-Even when systems operate at temperatures that are considered relatively mild (well below the fluid’s maximum rated bulk-oil temperature), the fluid is not exempt from thermally degrading, thus shortening its useful life.
+Even when systems operate at temperatures that are considered relatively mild, the fluid is not exempt from thermally degrading or its useful lifespan shortening.